Last Updated on November 19, 2022 by Dave Schoenbeck

 Many entrepreneurs fall into the trap of trying to do everything at once.
 Some boast about their ability to multitask, often answering emails during meetings or drafting reports while on the phone.
 The question is, is multitasking efficient?
 Or is this just a myth that we tell ourselves?

 Is It Possible to Multitask?

 In addition, multitasking lowers your IQ.
 A study from the University of London found that participants’ IQs dropped during multitasking to the extent they would if they smoked marijuana.
-Think about that: the next time you’re typing a work email while switching to another open tab, your mind is being addled.
+So think about that: the next time you’re typing a work email while switching to another open tab, your mind is being addled.

 How to Stop Multitasking

 Multitasking is not efficient, but it’s a tough habit to break.
 If you’re a chronic multitasker, here are a few things you can do to improve your ability to focus.

 First, eliminate distractions whenever possible.
 That means silencing your phone and turning off email notifications if you check your messages in the middle of other tasks.
 Designate specific time windows to respond to emails and be strict about maintaining those windows.
 Make sure that your employees know only to expect responses during those times.

 Second, stay organized.
 A cluttered environment makes for a cluttered mind.
 So take a hard look at your physical desk, office space, and computer screen.
 Keep your open tabs to a minimum, and try to keep your screen clear of everything except the work that you’re doing.

 Next, remember that you can say no. Tasks are rarely as urgent as they seem.
 So if someone has an important but not urgent job for you, don’t feel you have to stop whatever you’re doing to work on it immediately.
 Instead, add it to your to-do list and resume your original task.